downshift-js/downshift/src/hooks/useSelect/README.md

 provided out-of-the-box: menu toggle, item selection and up/down movement between them, screen reader support, highlight by character keys etc.

+## Migration to v7

+`useSelect` received some changes related to its API and how it works in version 7, as a conequence of adapting it to the ARIA 1.2 select-only combobox pattern.
+If you were using _useSelect_ previous to 7.0.0, check the [migration guide][migration-guide-v7] and update if necessary.

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->